tukiains/blackjack-gui/README.md

 - Max.
 4 hands can be achieved by splitting
 - Aces can be split but they receive only one extra card
 - Doubling after splitting is allowed
+- Dealer peek not in use
-- Surrender is allowed but not against Ace
+- Early surrender is allowed but not against Ace
 - A 7-7-7 with the first three cards (not in a split game) pays 3 to 1 directly

 See overview of the most common rule variations [here](rule-variations.md).